 The exudate is absorbed in the bandage matrix.
 In the case of some foam dressings, this is a reversible mechanism; the fluid can be expressed from the pressure bandage.
 Not all foams behave this way.

 After absorption, the exudate interacts with the bandage material to form a gel.
-This is a typical attribute of alginates: these carbohydrate polymers gel according to the proportion of uronic acid units in their composition.
+This is a typical attribute of alginates: these carbohydrate polymers gel according to their composition’s proportion of uronic acid units.

-However, with alginate gels, the fluid may come into contact with the perilesional skin.
-This can also occur with hydrocolloid gel, the degree of the polymer composition depending.
+However, with alginate gels, the fluid may contact the perilesional skin.
+This can also occur with hydrocolloid gel; the degree of the polymer composition depends.

-An example of this is the hydrofiber technology.
-It has been shown that these dressings are clinically effective and profitable in the management of exudate, even when used under compression.
+An example of this is the Hydrofiber technology.
+It has been shown that these dressings are clinically effective and profitable in managing exudate, even when used under compression.

 Transmission of moisture vapor:

-In recent years, the dressings were designed to absorb fluid and, through an intermediate “wick” layer, move the fluid away from the wound / skin interface towards a permeable backing layer.
+In recent years, the dressings were designed to absorb fluid and, through an intermediate “wick” layer, move the fluid away from the wound/skin interface towards a porous backing layer.

-Evaporation will be compromised by the presence of occlusion materials, such as compression bandages, which can reduce evaporation rates.
+Evaporation will be compromised by occlusion materials, such as compression bandages, which can reduce evaporation rates.

 There are no clinical data to suggest that this works in practice.
-In fact, some doctors are skeptical that it has any value to improve performance.
+Some doctors are skeptical that it has any value in improving performance.

-Dressings with an antimicrobial component are intended for the control of the biological burden of the wound in critical colonization and local infection.
+Dressings with an antimicrobial component are intended to control the biological burden of the wound in critical colonization and local infection.

-These dressings are useful, therefore, when high levels of exudate are attributed to bacterial causes there is also justification for its use in cases of disseminated infection where systemic antibiotics have been used and an altered perfusion is suspected.
+These dressings are helpful; therefore, when high exudate levels are attributed to bacterial causes, there is also justification for its use in cases of disseminated infection where systemic antibiotics have been used, and altered perfusion is suspected.

 Topical negative pressure therapy:

-Exudate removal, particularly the more viscous forms, also eliminates bacteria and protease enzymes, both barriers to healing.
+Exudate removal, particularly the more vicious forms, also eliminates bacteria and protease enzymes, both barriers to healing.
 However, this technique should not be used on wounds that contain eschar or necrotic tissue.

 In the healthy limb, the return of venous blood to the heart is achieved through the combined actions of the calf muscle pump and the foot pump, which require reasonable mobility and dorsiflexion of the ankle.

-While compression is recognized as the cornerstone of the treatment of venous disease, there are recognized limitations for current bandage systems, for example, the applied pressure is unknown, depends on the method of application and is highly variable.
+While compression is recognized as the cornerstone of the treatment of venous disease, there are recognized limitations to current bandage systems; for example, the applied pressure is unknown, depends on the method of application, and is highly variable.

 Compression therapy has two main functions: counteract venous hypertension and control edema.
 To achieve these functions, the exudate is reduced in the venous ulcer of the uninfected leg.

-In lymphedema , the application of appropriate bandages or compression garments will result in a reduction in both edema of the limb and any leakage of exudate.
+In lymphedema, the application of appropriate bandages or compression garments will reduce both edema of the limb and any leakage of exudate.

-The intermittent pneumatic compression therapy is administered through a boot-shaped device that, by means of a pump, is inflated and deflated to achieve an alternate and dynamic compression of the encapsulated limb.
+The intermittent pneumatic compression therapy is administered through a boot-shaped device that, using a pump, is inflated and deflated to achieve an alternate and dynamic compression of the encapsulated limb.

-Intermittent pneumatic compression can be used as the main compression method or as a complement to the orthodox compression bandage.
+Intermittent pneumatic compression can be used as the primary compression method or complement the orthodox compression bandage.

 Elevation / exercise:

-In venous ulceration of the leg, the patient is advised to elevate the affected limb (with the ankle above the level of the heart) to achieve venous blood return.
+In venous ulceration of the leg, the patient is advised to elevate the affected limb (with the ankle above the heart level) to achieve venous blood return.

 While this is not always practical, a certain degree of elevation will help the venous return and, as a result, will reduce exudate.
-In lymphedema, manual drainage and exercise are essential to control edema and leakage.
+Manual drainage and exercise are essential to control edema and leakage in lymphedema.

 Exudates vs. Translated

-The transudados and exudados are two different types of fluids that are separated in the body in reaction to different pathologies.
+The transudates and exudates are two different types of fluids separated in the body in reaction to other pathologies.

-The transudados are the result of an imbalance in the oncotic and hydrostatic pressures.
+The transudations result from an imbalance in the oncotic and hydrostatic pressures.
 Transudates are generally plasma ultrafiltrates.

 Exudates are the result of inflammation.
-Exudates are produced by a variety of inflammatory conditions and often require more extensive evaluation and treatment than transudates.
+Exudates are produced by various inflammatory conditions and often require more extensive evaluation and treatment than transudates.

-The effusions are classified as transudados or exudados.
+The effusions are classified as transudates or exudates.
 This classification simplifies the process of arriving at a correct final diagnosis.
 Also, determine if more tests are needed and what other tests are needed.

 Transudates are usually bilateral.
-They occur as a result of increased capillary hydrostatic pressure or decreased plasma oncotic pressure.
+They occur due to increased capillary hydrostatic pressure or decreased plasma oncotic pressure.

-Exudates are usually unilateral and are the result of increased capillary permeability or decreased lymphatic reabsorption associated with infection, connective tissue disease, pancreatitis, or cancer.
+Exudates are usually unilateral and result from increased capillary permeability or decreased lymphatic reabsorption associated with infection, connective tissue disease, pancreatitis, or cancer.

-There is an important distinction between transudates and exudates.
-Transudates are caused by alterations in hydrostatic or colloidal osmotic pressure, not by inflammation.
+There is an essential distinction between transudates and exudates.
+Transudates are caused by hydrostatic or colloidal osmotic pressure alterations, not by inflammation.

-Specific gravity is used to measure the protein content of the fluid.
-The greater the specific gravity, the greater the probability of capillary permeability changes in relation to the body cavities.
+Specific gravity is used to measure the protein content of the fluid—the greater the specific gravity, the greater the probability of capillary permeability changes in the body cavities.

 The Rivalta test can be used to differentiate an exudate from a transudate.
 Exudates typically have a higher protein concentration and LD activity and lower pH and glucose values than transudates.

-It is not clear if there is a difference of transudates and exudates in the plants.
+It is not clear if there is a difference between transudates and exudates in the plants.

 Increased capillary permeability or decreased lymphatic resorption.